University of North Carolina Athletics

 • Carolina won its first NCAA men’s basketball championship in 1957 with a perfect 32-0 record.
 Led by National Player of the Year Lennie Rosenbluth, the Tar Heels share the NCAA record with the 1976 Indiana Hoosiers for most wins in a season without a defeat.
 Rosenbluth was elected to the College Basketball Hall of Fame in 2024, the 14th Tar Heel enshrined in Kansas City.

-• Charlie "Choo Choo" Justice is one of the most famous UNC football players, leading Carolina to post-World War II appearances in the Sugar and Cotton Bowls.
+• Charlie "Choo Choo" Justice is one of UNC’s most famous football players, leading Carolina to post-World War II appearances in the Sugar and Cotton Bowls.
 He won the Maxwell Award as the nation's best player in 1948 and was the Heisman Trophy runner-up in 1948 and 1949.
-The 22-yard lines at Kenan Stadium are painted Carolina Blue to honor Justice.
+The 22-yard lines at Kenan Stadium are painted Carolina Blue to honor Justice, who wore No. 22 at UNC.

 • Lawrence Taylor, the 1980 ACC Player of the Year, revolutionized the way linebacker is played in the NFL.
 The New York Giant was an eight-time first-team All-Pro, three-time Defensive Player of the Year, two-time Super Bowl champion and 1986 NFL Most Valuable Player.
 Taylor is widely recognized as one of the greatest defensive players in NFL history.